-- Gatherings in facilities are limited to a maximum of 50% normal capacity provided 6 feet of social distancing can be achieved where practical. - Students should practice within the same group.
+- Gatherings for indoor facilities are limited to a maximum number allowable for the facility as determined by state order. - Gathers for outdoor facilities are limited to a maximum number allowable for the facility as determined by state order. - Students should practice within the same group.
 Changes to groups can be made gradually as needed.
 Group attendance will be tracked daily by coaches.
-(See Appendix for Student Group Attendance Record) - Concession stands must adhere to DOH guidelines for Restaurants and Businesses. - Social Distancing should be applied, where practical, during practices and in locker rooms, and gathering areas.
+(See Appendix for Student Group Attendance Record) - Concession stands must adhere to DOH guidelines for Restaurants and Businesses. - Physical distancing should be applied, where practical, during practices and in locker rooms, and gathering areas.